-The day-to-day running of the School is undertaken by the Co-Headteachers, one of whom acts as Accounting Officer, and the Senior Leadership Team (SLT) who operate within the policies and procedures approved by the governors and based on guidance from the Department for Education (DfE).
-Major decisions in respect of significant expenditure and major capital projects continue to be referred to the governors for prior approval.
+The day-to-day running of the School is undertaken by the Headteacher, acting as Accounting Officer, and the Senior Leadership Team (SLT) who operate within the policies and procedures approved by the Trustees and based on guidance from the Department for Education (DfE).
+Major decisions in respect of significant expenditure and major capital projects continue to be referred to the Trustees for prior approval.